MBradbury/MBradbury.github.io/_projects/project-1-PhD.md

 ![SLP Protectionless Animated](/images/slp-protectionless.gif)

 An adversary can detect the direction that a message arrived from using a directional antenna.
+In the picture below a directional antenna is picking up signals sent from a 433MHz transmitter.
+A cheap commercial-off-the-shelf digital TV dongle is used with [SDRSharp](https://www.rtl-sdr.com/tag/sdrsharp/) to receive and visualise the signal.

 ![Panda with an Antenna](/images/panda-antenna.jpg)